The mod 2 cohomology of the infinite families of Coxeter groups of type B and D as almost Hopf rings: Introduction

 \section{Introduction}

-The Coxeter groups of type $ B_n $ and $ D_n $ are two infinite families of finite reflection groups.
-Coxeter groups are traditionally described via Coxeter diagrams, that is simple graphs in which each edge $ e $ has a weight $ m_e \geq 3 $.
+The Coxeter groups of Type $ \WB{n} $ and $ \WD{n} $ are two infinite families of finite reflection groups.
+Coxeter groups are traditionally described via Coxeter diagrams, i.e., graphs in which each edge $ e $ has a weight $ m_e \geq 3 $.
 Given such an object, the associated Coxeter group has a generator $ s_v $ for every vertex $ v $, with relations of the form $ s_v^2 = 1 $, $ \left( s_v s_w \right)^{m_e} = 1 $ for every edge $ e = \left( v,w \right) $, and $ \left( s_v s_w \right)^2 = 1 $ if $ v $ and $ w $ are not connected by an edge.
-The reflection groups of type $ B_n $ and $ D_n $ are the finite Coxeter groups associated to the Coxeter diagrams in Figure \ref{fig:diagrammi Coxeter} below.
+For an exhaustive introduction to the geometry and topology of these gropus we refer to Davis' book \cite{Davis}.
+The reflection groups of Type $ \WB{n} $ and $ \WD{n} $ are the finite Coxeter groups associated with the Coxeter diagrams in Figure \ref{fig:diagrammi Coxeter} below.

+The goal of this paper is to provide an effective description of the mod $ 2 $ cohomology of these groups.
+Other authors have previously computed these cohomology groups.
+Most notably, Swenson, in his thesis \cite{Swenson}, adapted techniques used by Hu'ng \cite{Hung:87} and Feshbach \cite{Feshbach:02}, stemming from the analysis of the restriction maps to elementary abelian $ 2 $-subgroups, to compute generators and relations for the mod $ 2 $ cohomology algebra of a finite reflection group.
+However, his presentation is involved and intrinsically recursive.
+Borrowing ideas from \cite{Sinha:12} and \cite{Sinha:17}, we exploit additional structures to provide a simpler description of the cup product.
+Our approach also has the advantage of being more easily readable from the well-known chain-level geometric and combinatoric description of a resolution for Coxeter groups by De Concini and Salvetti \cite{Salvetti:00}.